 How Insurance Reform Lowered Doctor's Medical Malpractice Rates In California: And How Malpractice Caps Failed

-In this groundbreaking report, Consumer Watchdog shows the success of insurance regulation and dispels the myth that malpractice caps worked in California--the model for so many proposals around the country.
+In this groundbreaking report, Consumer Watchdog shows the success of insurance regulation and dispels the myth that California's malpractice cap -- the model for so many proposals around the country -- is responsible for reducing insurance premiums in the state.

 Rate Savings Chart